-- explaining items to students, defining terms, guiding students, and editing or rewriting student work; - using a calculator; - providing worked examples, cognitive credit cards, cue cards, and operations tables; - Read&Write for Google cannot be used for the reading portion of assessments due to technological limitations.
+- explaining items to students, defining terms, guiding students, and editing or rewriting student work; - using a calculator on Day 1 of Mathematics; - providing worked examples, cognitive credit cards, cue cards, and operations tables; - Read&Write for Google cannot be used for the reading portion of assessments due to technological limitations.
 Students with read-aloud adaptations may access either a human reader or the Nova Scotia Assessment - Read-aloud (NSA-RA) platform.